newsdev/driveshaft/README.md

 Driveshaft uses environmental variables for configuration.
 Set the following variables either at runtime on the commandline, or in your `/~.bash_profile`.

-Set ***at least one**, or several, of the following to authenticate against the Google API.
-You will need to set up a [Google Developers Project](https://console.developers.google.com/project) with the Drive API enabled, and create a set of credentials.
+Set **at least one**, or several, of the following to authenticate against the Google API.
+You will need to set up a [Google Developers Project](https://console.developers.google.com/project) with the Drive API enabled.
+Then create a set of credentials.
+Public API Keys, and any of the three OAuth2 mechanisms, are supported.

-Set either the API Key as the variable's value, or in the case of JSON certificates, set the variable to a path to the certificate, or the contents of the certificate.
+To use an API Key, set `GOOGLE_APICLIENT_KEY` to the key.
+For any type of OAuth certificate, set the variable to a path to the certificate file, or the contents of the certificate itself.

 ``` bash
 # Public API Key